SAP-samples/teched2022-DA264/exercises/ex2/README.md

 ## Modify Preparation

 After completing these steps you will have modified your data preparation recipe to further isolate the data quality issues on a specific column.
-Then you will schedule a publication of this dataset to take into account potantial metadata changes in the future.
+Then you will schedule a publication of this dataset to take into account potential metadata changes in the future.

 1. Click 'View Preparation'.
 <br>![](/exercises/ex2/images/Ex02_Part01_01.png)